I'm 57 With $4.1 Million and Plan to Retire Abroad in a Few Years. Can I Stop Contributing to My 401(k)?

 “I believe one shouldn’t make a rash decision to pull the plug on contributions to a retirement plan based on their age or account value,” he says.
 “A well-thought-out, holistic financial plan should be created to determine if you need to continue contributing to a retirement plan to meet your retirement goals.”

-Of course, there’s also the fact that 401(k)s impose an early withdrawal penalty to think about.
-If you’re inclined to tap your savings before age 59½, then you may want to stop contributing to a 401(k) and focus instead on a taxable brokerage account with restrictions.
+There’s also the fact that 401(k)s impose an early withdrawal penalty to think about.
+If you’re inclined to tap your savings before age 59½, then you might want to stop contributing to a 401(k) and focus instead on a taxable brokerage account with restrictions.

 Retiring abroad changes things — for better and worse